vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 ## Incomplete interface

 The Python API obviously has its limits.
 It's focused on what CARLA does: car simulation for machine learning.
-Which means that most of Unreal API, that's available either through Blueprint of C++, isn't available in CARLA's Python API.
+Which means that most of Unreal API, that's available either through Blueprint or C++, isn't available in CARLA's Python API.

 Using the available API subset won't get you much farther than what CARLA is designed to do.
 Don't expect to easily add a dog crossing a road, or generate random licence plates.
 That's not available in the API.
 To do that, you'll have to go back to Unreal, implement it, and most important: interface it to Python.